 Advertisement

 The Bottom Line

 The "renting vs buying" debate isn't about status anymore; it's about capital allocation.
 If you live in an expensive metro where it costs $4,000 a month to own a home but only $2,500 to rent the identical house, renting and investing the $1,500 difference might make you a millionaire faster than buying.
-Use a rent vs buy calculator, leave your emotions at the door, and let the math dictate your move.
+Use a rent vs buy calculator, leave your emotions at the door, and let the math — your specific math, for your specific city, income, and timeline — dictate your move.

+Advertisement